openSUSE/news-o-o/_posts/2008-12-18-sneak-peeks-at-opensuse-111-kde-in-opensuse-111.markdown

 ---
 author: News Team
+comments: true
 date: 2008-12-18 23:06:36+00:00
 layout: post
 link: https://news.opensuse.org/2008/12/18/sneak-peeks-at-opensuse-111-kde-in-opensuse-111/
+slug: sneak-peeks-at-opensuse-111-kde-in-opensuse-111
-title: "Sneak Peeks at openSUSE 11.1: KDE in openSUSE 11.1"
+title: 'Sneak Peeks at openSUSE 11.1: KDE in openSUSE 11.1'
+wordpress_id: 1130
 categories:
 - Distribution
 tags:
 - KDE
 - Sneak Peeks
 ---

 openSUSE 11.1 continues a long history of shipping a well-polished KDE.
 This release includes not just one, but two choices of KDE.
 You can choose from the leading edge of KDE development with KDE 4.1.3, or the classic KDE experience with KDE 3.5.10.